DUpdateSystem/UpgradeAll/README.md

 - Brazilian Portuguese
 - German

-If you are familier with multiple languages,Plese help us introduce it to the whole world!
+If you are familier with multiple languages, please help us introduce the App to the whole world!
-### ℹ️ How to translate UpgradeAll to your language?
+### ℹ️ How to translate UpgradeAll into your language?
 You can help us translate this project on [Crowdin](https://crowdin.com/project/upgradeall).